fiLLLip/removejava/README.md

-removejava
+Remove Java components
 ==========

-Removes all Java installations on your Windows computer
+Removes all Java installations and components from your Windows computer